am2998/Arch-btw/README.md

 # 🧪 Arch-Lab

-This is a personal repository created to make Arch Linux code experiments.
+This is a personal repository created to make Arch Linux experiments.